Superman's supporting cast is detailed here.

 Ron is introduced shortly before Superman's "death" and takes a reporting job during Clark's extended absence.
 He dates Lucy Lane and gets her pregnant leading to a story arc touching on the abortion issue; they were later married, but their relationship seems to have been Retconned away.
 Ron has been recast more recently as the Daily Planet's intellectual liberal opinion writer.

-A former high school athlete and prankster, he became the Daily Planet's sports writer.
+A former pro football player and prankster, he became the Daily Planet's sports writer.
 He shamelessly flirts with Lois, Cat, and other beautiful women he meets.
 He enjoys picking on the more bookish Clark, which sometimes comes back and bites him in the ass if Clark is feeling mischievous with his superpowers.

-- Casanova Wannabe: He does many unwelcome advances against his female co-workers.
+- Casanova Wannabe: He makes many unwelcome advances against his female co-workers.

 - Foil: To Ron Troupe.
 Ron is a quiet and introverted liberal, while Steve is a loud and outgoing conservative.